bartkl/bartkl.github.io/content/Notes/Data Models as (Domain-Specific) Languages.md

+---
+tags:
+  - data-modeling
+  - type/blog
+  - programming
+---
-Inspired by the [Racket programming language](https://racket-lang.org/), I came up with the following interesting perspective: what if we regard a data model to be the **language of the domain**?
+Inspired by how the [Racket programming language](https://racket-lang.org/) holds to the [language-oriented programming](https://beautifulracket.com/appendix/why-lop-why-racket.html) philosophy that each interface could be considered a [domain specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL), I came up with the following interesting perspective: what if we regard a data model to be the **language of the domain**?

 If it is indeed a language, it must have **semantics** and **syntax**.
 ## Syntax